christophercjaeger/Data_Analysis_Project/README.md

 ## This Project inclues multiple sections

 ## Data
-A CSV file containing raw food/merchandise sales data from a fictional team/stadium
+An Excel file containing raw food/merchandise sales data from a fictional team/stadium

 ## Excel
 An Excel file containining the dataset, but also containing answers to prompts and data calcuations